Tydotbaba/Cloud-Learning/Software Engineering Practices.md

 ## Writing Modular Code

-i.
-DRY (Don't Repeat Yourself) ii.
-Abstract out logic to improve readability iii.
-Minimize the number of entities (functions, classes, modules, etc.) iv.
-Functions should do one thing
+* DRY (Don't Repeat Yourself)
+* Abstract out logic to improve readability
+* Minimize the number of entities (functions, classes, modules, etc.)
+* Functions should do one thing
-v.
-Arbitrary variable names can be more effective in certain functions vi.
-Try to use fewer than three arguments per function
+* Arbitrary variable names can be more effective in certain functions
+* Try to use fewer than three arguments per function

 ## Efficient Code